Aapo66/Aapo66/README.md

 Welcome to my GitHub profile! 🚀

 I am currently studying English and learning programming to code in the gaming area, which is my dream.
-My focus is currently on learning HTML, CSS, Javascript, Python, SQL and ANGULAR
+My focus is currently on learning HTML, CSS, Javascript, Python, SQL and ANGULAR.

 ---